incf-nidash/nidmresults-spmhtml/README.md

 To view NIDM results using the NIDM results viewer run the following

-1. Open SPM fMRI from the Matlab command line.
+1. Open `SPM fMRI` from the Matlab command line.
 1. Click on Batch.

 <img src="Doc/examplemenu1.png" width="200">  |
 :-------------------------:
  **Fig. 1.** The SPM menu. |
-1. Click on SPM -> Tools -> NIDM-Results Display
+3. Click on SPM -> Tools -> NIDM-Results Display

 <img src="Doc/examplemenu2.png" width="200">  |
 :-------------------------:
- **Fig. 1.** The SPM option in the batch window. |
+ **Fig. 2.** The SPM option in the batch window. |
-1. Enter the NIDM-Results file you wish to view and where you wish the output html to be stored.
+4. Enter the NIDM-Results file you wish to view and where you wish the output html to be stored.

 <img src="Doc/example_batch.png" width="200"> |
 :-------------------------:|
- **Fig. 1.** The NIDM-Results batch window. |
+ **Fig. 3.** The NIDM-Results batch window. |
-1. If there are multiple excursion sets stored in the NIDM-Results file the contrast window will open.
+5. If there are multiple excursion sets stored in the NIDM-Results file the contrast window will open.
 Select the contrasts you wish to view and click done.

 <img src="Doc/example_conMan.png" width="200"> |
 :-------------------------:|
- **Fig. 1.** The contrast manager window. |
+ **Fig. 4.** The contrast manager window. |
-1. This should create output like the below.
+6. This should create output like the below.

 <img src="Doc/example1.png" width="300">            |  <img src="Doc/example2.png" width="300">
 :-------------------------:|:-------------------------:
- **Fig. 1.** Table data and images  |  **Fig. 2.** Summary statistics
+ **Fig. 5.** Table data and images  |  **Fig. 6.** Summary statistics

 ##### Requirements